FionaMacNeill/card_sort/README.md

 Add image here...

 On Windows:
-To check the MD5 checksum you need to install an application to do this - the interface-based option is [http://www.md5summer.org/](MD5Summer)
+To check the MD5 checksum you need to install an application to do this - the interface-based option is [MD5Summer](http://www.md5summer.org/)

 3. Once you have confirmed that the MD5 checksum matches, complete the installation of the R package/executable.
-4. Install RStudio from the [https://rstudio.com/products/rstudio/download/#download](RStudio.com site).
+4. Install RStudio from the [RStudio.com site](https://rstudio.com/products/rstudio/download/#download).
 4. Before completing installation check the SHA256 check sum.
 This follows the same principles as above.

 e.g. On a Mac: